-New start-ups and part time business owners have a habit of co-mingling their finances with their personal money, and while it may be the easiest, most convenient and cheapest way of operating, it can have its drawbacks – especially further down the line.
+New start-ups and part-time business owners have a habit of co-mingling their finances with their personal money, and while it may be the easiest, most convenient and cheapest way of operating, it can have its drawbacks – especially further down the line.

-Any prospective business owner should treat their business as a business, regardless of whether it’s a part-time venture or not; while setting up a separate bank account means additional bank fees and expenses, you are also storing up a lot of hassle for yourself in the future.
+Any prospective business owner should treat their business as a business, regardless of whether it’s a part-time venture or not; while setting up a separate business bank account means additional bank fees and expenses, you are also storing up a lot of hassle for yourself in the future.

-Many people already in business will vouch that keeping your business spending completely separate to your personal account ensures better manageability.
+Many people already in business will vouch that keeping your business spending separate to your personal account ensures better manageability.

-While many business current accounts available charge you for their services, there are others that waiver the charge as long as you pay in more than a certain amount each month.
+And while many business current accounts available charge you for their services, there are others that waiver the charge as long as you pay in more than a certain amount each month.

-If you’re still convinced that incorporating your business finances with your personal money is a good idea, here are some reasons why you should think again.
+If you’re still convinced that incorporating your business finances with your personal money is a good idea, here are some reasons why you should think again:

 The concept of a hobby business